Skip to main content

 1

-The plugin is loaded by the OpenClaw gateway through its config.
+Use the full name weave-openclaw (weave on its own is the W&B SDK, not this plugin).
+The OpenClaw gateway loads the plugin through its config.
 You don’t import it from application code.

 2

-The default config location is ~/.openclaw/openclaw.json (JSON5, so comments and trailing commas are allowed).
+The default config location is ~/.openclaw/openclaw.json (JSON5, which allows comments and trailing commas).
 Run openclaw onboard to scaffold one if you don’t have it yet.
 Update [YOUR-TEAM] and [YOUR-PROJECT] for your project.

 {